 In addition to, along with its centralized management pane, SD-WAN also empowers the network administrators to make any kind of modifications in individual routing policies over the entire network to support the branch UC applications.

 Being linked with SD (software-defined) technology, SD-WAN prioritizes the traffic in accordance with network metrics (according to UC performance) to thwart the network congestion.
 Basically, it is done with bandwidth virtualization by aggregating the links(it can combine MPLS & broadband circuits, multiple broadband connections, and/or even wireless 4G connections) and optimizes real-time application traffic between the sites, without any session drop.

 Under some unfavorable circumstances, voice and video conferencing traffic can be adversely impacted by the delays or packet loss or jitter.
 SD-WAN has the capabilities to discover the path with least resistance and VPN tunneling to protect the sensitive traffic (voice & video) over the public internet.

 Investing in SD-WAN is a “no-brainer”, if your enterprise’s strategies encompass UC (Unified Communications) approach.
+It is true that sd-wan improves unified communications greatly.
 Thus, employ SD-WAN and leverage the benefits of data & network prioritization in less cost that delivers exceptional user experience.